mlueft/WaveGenerator/README.md

 Try to use TriangleWavePlugin instead of SineWavePlugin and watch the wave in your sound editor.

 # EnvelopPlugin
-The EnvelopPlugin allows you to create custom envelops The addValue function takes a timestamp in milli seconds and a factor.
+The EnvelopPlugin allows you to create custom envelops.
+The addValue function takes a timestamp in milli seconds and a factor.